January 28, 2021

 World Net Daily

-hall meeting in John Day, Oregon.
-Victoria Sharp,
+to a town hall meeting in John Day, Oregon.

-a passenger in one of those vehicles, has reported
+Victoria Sharp, a passenger in one of those

-Sharp reported that shots were first fired at Ryan
+shots were first fired at Ryan Payne as he

-Payne as he complied with orders to show his hands
+complied with orders to show his hands out of

 riding, but that the shots missed.
 Payne was